Stanisław Gustaw Jaster: Fighting in the ranks of the Home Army

 Initially, Jaster stayed with his friend, Anna Danuta Leśniewska, who lived in Komorów near Warsaw.
 He managed to find his younger brother, who had escaped arrest as he was outside the house during the Gestapo raid.
 The brothers lived in a rented apartment on Wilanowska Street in Warsaw's Solec district.
 They assumed false names: Stanisław Król and Andrzej Adamczewski.
 They earned a living as porters helping with moves.
 With the help of the Leśniewski family, Stanisław rented an additional apartment on Spacerowa Street in Komorów (he was already engaged to Anna Danuta at that time).
 However, he was constantly troubled by financial problems.

 After returning to the capital, Jaster delivered a report from Captain Witold Pilecki to representatives of the Polish Underground State.
 He then became involved in underground activities.
 Initially, he was associated with the unit of Lieutenant Stanisław Janusz Sosabowski, codenamed Stasinek, but later he received an official assignment to the Organization of Special Combat Actions (Osa–Kosa 30), which was an elite and deeply covert operational unit of the Commander-in-Chief of the Home Army.
 He adopted the codename Hel (a reference to a light, low-density gas that "constantly dissipates").
 He participated in many combat actions of the unit: among other things, he personally eliminated the German informant, lawyer Wojciech Wróblewski, directed an unsuccessful assassination attempt on the officer of the Warsaw Gestapo, Karol Schulz, and was involved in organizing a failed assassination of the starosta of Garwolin, Karl Freudenthal.
 Certain evidence suggests that alongside his service in the ranks of Osa–Kosa 30, he might also have had connections with the organization Wachlarz.

 The Jaster brothers hoped to rescue their mother from the Germans.
 Due to his acquaintance with soldiers from the Grey Ranks, Józef Saski, codenamed Katoda, and Jan Rodowicz, codenamed Anoda, Stanisław took part in a "guest" operation to rescue prisoners near Celestynów (from 19 to 20 May 1943).
 During the attack on the German transport, he distinguished himself with exceptional courage and composure; contrary to his hopes, however, he did not find his mother among the freed prisoners.

 Jaster was aware that by staying in Warsaw, as a person intensely sought by the Gestapo, he was taking great risks.
-To minimize the danger, he often tried to change his clothing and appearance (for example, he bleached his hair and used dental prosthetics).
+To minimise the danger, he often tried to change his clothing and appearance (for example, he bleached his hair and used dental prosthetics).
 Being a blond man close to two meters tall, he successfully exploited his "Nordic appearance" to pass as a Gestapo agent in civilian clothes.
 Over time, he began using false documents issued to "SS-Unterscharführer, Josef Schmidt".